Ithaca Students (Undergraduate, Graduate, & Professional)

 • Requires an activated Cornell NetID and Two-Step Login.
 (Please allow two working days after you activate your NetID for Cornell Health to receive your information from the Registrar.)

-• Once you log in, go to “Clearances & Requirements.”
+• Then go to “Clearances & Requirements.”

 • "TB Risk Screen"